 The Lion (Panthera leo) has been assessed by IUCN as Vulnerable with estimates of between 23,000 to 39,000 mature wild lions remaining in Africa (Bauer et al., 2016).
 The number of mature adults in the West African sub-population is thought to number less than 250 (Henschel et al., 2015).
-The lion has been listed in CITES Appendix II since 1977 with the Asiatic subspecies (Panthera leo persica) listed in Appendix I. Because of the annotation added to the CITES-listing at the 17th Conference of the Parties (2016), the only lion products permitted in international commercial trade from January 2017 onwards are parts from captive-bred lions from South Africa (subject to quota): to ease implementation of this quota South Africa has decided only to issue export permits for skeletons (with or without skull).
+The lion has been listed in CITES Appendix II since 1977 with the Asiatic subspecies (Panthera leo persica) listed in Appendix I. The CITES-listing was annotated at the 17th Conference of the Parties (2016) meaning that a zero annual export quota is established for specimens of bones, bone pieces, bone products, claws, skeletons, skulls and teeth removed from the wild and traded for commercial purposes.
+Annual export quotas for trade in the aforementioned commodities for commercial purposes, derived from captive breeding operations in South Africa, will be established and communicated annually to the CITES Secretariat: to ease implementation of this quota South Africa has decided only to issue export permits for skeletons (with or without skull).
 Note that the annotation does not make reference to other products observed in trade (e.g. bodies) or live lions.
 Trophy hunting from wild and captive lions from all countries is still permitted as this is not considered commercial trade.

-Between 2007 and 2016 South Africa was the main exporter of lion products, with smaller amounts reported by other range States such as Zimbabwe, United Republic of Tanzania (hereafter "Tanzania"), Namibia and Zambia.
+Between 2007 and 2016 South Africa was the main legal exporter of lion products, with smaller amounts reported by other range States such as Zimbabwe, United Republic of Tanzania (hereafter "Tanzania"), Namibia and Zambia.

-Until 2011 the majority of exports in lions products reported in trade were trophies, with the USA traditionally being the biggest market for trophy imports (followed by Spain and France).
-From 2009 onwards, significant exports of bone items (bones, skeletons, bodies) were observed in the CITES trade data, predominantly being exported Lao People's Democratic Republic (hereafter "Lao PDR") and Viet Nam, although these were mainly based on reports by countries of export and errors have been noted1.
+Until 2011 the majority of exports of lion products reported in legal trade were trophies, with the USA traditionally being the biggest market for trophy imports (followed by Spain and France).
+From 2009 onwards, significant exports of bone items (bones, skeletons, bodies) were observed in the CITES trade data, predominantly being exported to Lao People's Democratic Republic (hereafter "Lao PDR") and Viet Nam, although these were mainly based on reports by countries of export and errors have been noted^{}.
 Although according to trade data the majority of the bone items in legal trade appeared to be from captive sources, and potentially at least some could be "byproducts" of the South African trophy industry, there are concerns that the apparent recent demand for lion bone items in Asia may also have an impact on the wild lion population across its range.
-Seizures in Mozambique, Zambia and Tanzania showed that some illegal trade in lion products has taken place with reports of poaching of wild lions, and there have been suggestions that bones (and other products) also came from lions killed legally or sometimes illegally as problem animals that threaten humans or livestock.
+Seizures in Mozambique, Zambia, South Africa and Tanzania showed that some illegal trade in lion products has taken place with reports of poaching of wild lions, and there have been suggestions that bones (and other products) also came from lions killed legally or sometimes illegally as problem animals that threaten humans or livestock.